Hello Volunteers and Riders:

 - Any possible or known exposure to someone diagnosed with COVID-19 within the past 14 days

-If the answer to any of the questions is YES, access to the CARD facility will not be permitted.
+If the answer to any of the above questions is YES, access to the CARD facility will not be permitted.

 - Contact information will be collected each week for all persons entering the facility (including riders, volunteers, and guests) to assist with contact tracing, should that become necessary.